-- 5. Other Elective Work.
+- 4. Other Elective Work.
 The participation of a few selected fourthyear students will be welcomed in investigative work carried on by members of the Department.
-Hours and credits to be arranged. - 6.
+Hours and credits to be arranged. - 5.
 Course for Graduates in Medicine.
 In cooperation with the Tennessee State Department of Health a course is given for physicians who wish to prepare themselves for positions as county health officers.
-The course consists of lectures, laboratory demonstrations, work in out-patient departments which deal with conditions of public health importance, conferences on the administration of a county health organization and its relationship to other health agencies, exercises in epidemiology, visits to counties already organized in health work, and the carrying out of a health survey of a community.
+The first half of the course consists of lectures, laboratory demonstrations, work in out-patient departments which deal with conditions of public health importance, conferences on the administration of a county health organization and its relationship to other health agencies, exercises in epidemiology, vital statistics, graphic methods, etc. The second half consists of a health survey of a town, and practical field work under a trained health officer in a county having a full-time health organization.
 The course occupies twelve weeks during the first or second trimester.
-Information as to the time of year when the course will be given and other details may be obtained from Dr. E. L. Bishop, State Department of
+Information as to the time of year when the course will be given and other details may be obtained from Dr. E. L. Bishop, State Department of Health, Nashville, Tennessee.